rustls/rustls/README.md

   - *Breaking API change*: `ResolvesServerCert::resolve` and `ResolvesClientCert::resolve` now return
     `Option<Arc<CertifiedKey>>` instead of `Option<CertifiedKey>`.  `CertifiedKey` is now an immutable type.
+  - *Breaking API change*: `peer_certificates` returns a borrow rather than a copy on the internally stored certificate chain.
 * 0.19.1 (2021-04-17):
   - Backport: fix security issue: there was a reachable panic in servers if a client sent an invalid `ClientECDiffieHellmanPublic` encoding, due to an errant `unwrap()`